sgregnt/sgregnt.github.io/_pages/about.md

 ## Announcements and latest whereabouts
 - (_new_) I'm organizing 2019 SIAM mini-seminar on application of tropical geometry for machine learning (with focus on deep neural networks).
-- (_new_) I'm participating in [Oberwolfach Seminar: Mathematics of Deep Learning](https://www.mfo.de/occasion/1842b/www_view) taking place this 14-20 Oct, 2018.
+- (_new_) I'm participating in [Oberwolfach Seminar: Mathematics of Deep Learning](https://www.mfo.de/occasion/1842b/www_view) taking place this Oct 14-20, 2018.
-- (_new_) During the summer of 2018  I've spand wonderful time working as doctoral machine learning intern in Blink startup (2018 Haifa, Israel) working with Caffe, Theano and tensorflow.
+- (_new_) During the summer of 2018  I've spand wonderful time working as Phd machine learning intern in Blink startup (2018 Haifa, Israel) working with Caffe, Theano and TensorFlow.